 We loved the kitchenettes in the units with enough cookware and supplies to make breakfasts and light meals to enjoy on our balcony.
 There is a kettle in each room.

-Even at the affordable rate, they generously supplied soft towels, bar soap, shampoo/body wash, kitchen soap and sponges, kitchen towels, etc. Each unit also has a laundry line on the balcony.
+Even at an affordable rate, they generously supplied soft towels, bar soap, shampoo/body wash, kitchen soap and sponges, kitchen towels, etc. Each unit also has a laundry line on the balcony.
 Nice touch!
 The rooms get serviced daily when you are exploring.

 The units and surrounding property are immaculately clean!
 There is a pool with loungers but we didn’t use it.
 There are four different Wi-Fi routers on the property and we found the Wi-Fi to be pretty reliable from our various rooms.